gvwilson/thirdbit/_posts/2015/2015-12-10-teaching-for-loops.md

       (for example convert color to grayscale).
       Most students have a good intuition about images, pixels, and other media examples.
       (Note: Matt Davis built a very cool module for the Jupyter notebook called <a href="http://ipythonblocks.org/">ipythonblocks</a>
-      that rendered small images using HTML and CSS&mdash;you can grab the plugin from <a href="https://github.com/jiffyclub/ipythonblocks">GitHub</a>.
+      that rendered small images using HTML and CSS–you can grab the plugin from <a href="https://github.com/jiffyclub/ipythonblocks">GitHub</a>.
       Mike Hansen built the <a href="http://scikit-image.org/docs/stable/api/skimage.novice.html">skimage.novice</a> module to provide similar functionality on top of SciPy's image manipulation